Last Updated on October 27, 2022 by Lawrence Berezin

 - You must pay all outstanding booting, towing, and related fees in full.

-- If your vehicle has been booted or towed, you must provide proof that your vehicle is currently registered and insured in order for the vehicle to be released.
+- If your vehicle has been booted or towed, you must provide proof that your car is currently registered and insured for the vehicle to be released.

 Have you had the experience of working out a payment plan with the PVB?
-Or better yet, successfully applied for a hearing after judgment, and your parking ticket was dismissed?
+Or better yet, successfully applied for a hearing after judgment, and the judge dismissed your parking ticket?
 Please Share!!